For as much I want to tie a neat bow around the concept of pain, sometimes there are no easy answers.

 Either way, where there is pain, there is no coasting.
 No auto pilot.
 The ride is too uncomfortable.
 Pain doesn’t just sit weightless.
 It demands something… especially, long-lasting pain that blurs through the lines of the physical, emotional, mental and spiritual, until it’s too hard to decipher what’s coming from what…

-By no means have I arrived at perfect clarity here, but in these last few years of some of my hardest struggles with my health, I have learned that for as much that is out of our control…we always get to choose what we believe.
+By no means have I arrived at perfect clarity here, but I have learned that for as much that is out of our control…we always get to choose what we believe.

 Through every setback, relapse, trial that comes into our lives, we have to choose what we believe about our pain.